leosperry/ha-kafka-net/README.md

 Kafka ensures automations are durable and state is restored between restarts.

 ***
-Version 11, soon to be released will use .NET 9 and will introduce integration testing.
+Version 11, is released and uses .NET 9.
+It also introduces integration testing.
 See [special release statement](https://github.com/leosperry/ha-kafka-net/wiki/Updating-to-Version-11) for details.
 ***
 Featured on an episode of [On .NET Live](https://www.youtube.com/live/rEY9Bi0jOiE) !